tfelix/w3shop/README.md

    sell it to someone else.
 Similiar to a physical shop.
 5. Sustainable: Reduced resource consumption by utilizing Arbitrum L2.
 6. Immutable Contracts and permanent storage systems guarantee the accessibility buyers over a long period of time.

+NFTs have far more use cases then just for Ape pictures.
+You can use them to control access to digital goods and control and manage ownership.
+This webshop follows two main design goals:

+1. Be as permanent and decentralized as possible: It enables customers to truely posess the digital good.
+2. It should be as easy to use as possible so even non-power users feel comfortable using it, without requiring to setup payment processors, bank accounts and so on.

 ## How to use it?